wakatime/wakatime-blog/posts/25-pirates-use-flask-the-navy-uses-django.md

 You should use your best judgment and [this worksheet][worksheet] when deciding which framework is best suited for your use case.

 I would also be happy to chat and help you decide between Django or Flask.
-Just send me an email at [alan@wakatime.com](mailto:alan@wakatime.com) with your question or jump on the #wakatime channel on irc.freenode.net.
+Just leave a comment here with your question or jump on the #wakatime channel on irc.freenode.net.

 P.S.
 Pirates use Flask, the Navy uses Django.
 [WakaTime][wakatime] is a pirate ;)